 Drafts can be downloaded free from our website.
 Search for draft standards by entering a key word, a standard number, or an industry sector (such as electrical) in the search box.
 Draft standards have ‘DR’ at the beginning of their title for joint Australia/New Zealand drafts, and ‘DZ’ for New Zealand drafts.

-If you would like to be notified when New Zealand and joint Australia/New Zealand standards are out for public comment, subscribe to our free 'Keep me up-to-date' email service.
+If you would like to be notified when New Zealand and joint Australia/New Zealand standards are out for public comment, subscribe to our free 'Keep me up-to-date' (external link) email service.

 Use the menu on the left to browse current draft standards out for public comment.